Our Water System – How It Works

 Water and You

 Tap water may not come to mind very often, yet it is a very important matter.
-Safe and reliable drinking water is a critical component of public health and a priority Town function.
+Safe and reliable drinking water is a critical component of public health and safety.

 Water System Safeguards

-- Full compliance with all Environmental Protection Agency (EPA) and Colorado Department of Public Health and Environment (CDPHE) testing and reporting requirements
+- Compliance with all Environmental Protection Agency (EPA) and Colorado Department of Public Health and Environment (CDPHE) testing and reporting requirements

 - Multi-year budgeting

 - Backflow Prevention and Cross-connection Control Program

 The “Water Metering Act” Colorado Revised Statutes §37-97-103